bbatsov/emacsredux/_posts/2023-03-12-remove-keybinding-in-emacs.md

 ---

 Most of the time people ask how to add new keybindings to Emacs and that makes perfect sense.
 Occasionally, however, the topic of removing keybindings also emerges - e.g. recently Paredit added a keybinding that messed up some REPL mode that were enabling it.
-The solution was to remove (unset) the problematic keybinding:
+The solution was to remove (unset/unbind) the problematic keybinding:

 ``` emacs-lisp
 (define-key paredit-mode-map (kbd "RET") nil)